laserware/sword/README.md

 Svelte wrapper over Redux.

+> [!IMPORTANT]
-> Note that v3 of the library only works with Svelte v5!
+> Version 3 of this library only works with Svelte v5!

 ## Usage